Infection Prevention & Control

 We do hope you find this section of the website specifically dedicated to Infection Control helpful.

-The infection Control Team can provide additional information if you have any queries, they can be contacted via this website or by phone 01-2832222 (bleep 27).
+The infection Control Team can provide additional information if you have any queries, they can be contacted via this website or by phone 01 283 2222 (Ext 8053).

-Please follow this link to read a recent article in the Irish Times “Health & Family” supplement, following Joanne Flanagan, Blackrock Clinic’s Infection Prevention and Control Nurse specialist, through her working week:
+Please follow this link to read a recent article in the Irish Times “Health & Family” supplement, following Joanne Flanagan, one of Blackrock Clinic’s Infection Prevention and Control Nurse specialists, through her working week: